mikestowe/REST-API-Multiple-Request-Chaining/README.md

-#API Chaining
+#REST API Multiple-Request Chaining
 **Note - this is a brainstorming document and should not be considered stable or production ready**

 One of the challenges in using RESTful APIs driven by Hypermedia, as well as pulling in numerous and extensive microservices is the requirement to at times make several API calls in order to accomplish the task at hand.
 Today, that requires numerous HTTP calls as well, which depending on latency, can greatly slow script execution.

-API Chaining is a technique, borrowed from an idea presented by Owen Ruble (@...) during one of his talks, that groups numerous RESTful API calls together in a single HTTP request.
+REST API Multiple-Request Chaining is a technique, borrowed and heavily modified from Owen Rubel's (@BeApi_io) concept of IO State driven APIs, that groups numerous RESTful API calls together in a single HTTP request.

 For example, as shown below, instead of having to do GET calls to `/users/5` and then `/messages/?userId=5` you could instead send a chain to a resource such as `/multirequestchain` that would handle the multiple calls for you.

-API Chaining is setup to allow for conditional calls, as well as provides back only the data you need (instead of all the data that would be returned from each call).
+REST API Multiple-Request Chaining is setup to allow for conditional calls, as well as provides back only the data you need (instead of all the data that would be returned from each call).
 This can also be used as a technique for data collection similar to that of GraphQL where instead of embedding objects as models, you're able to make numerous calls at once and get back only the data you request.

-##A Simple API Chain
+##A Simple REST API Multi-Request Chain
-Each API Chain is made of 5 components, all required:
+Each chain is made of 5 components, all required:

 Component | Description | Example